 Finalizing Custody Out-of-Court: Parenting Agreements

 Whether the parties resolve a child custody dispute out-of-court through informal negotiation or ADR, the result is a written document which finalizes what was agreed upon.
 This agreement is usually shown to a judge for final approval.
 If the custody agreement is part of the parents' divorce, the agreement is filed in court in the county/district branch of state court where the divorce petition was filed.
 An informal court hearing may follow, during which the judge will ask some basic factual questions, and whether each party understands and chose to voluntarily sign the agreement.

 As long as the judge is satisfied that the agreement was fairly negotiated, and the terms do not appear to blatantly favor one spouse over the other, the agreement will almost always receive court approval.
 In most states, the custody or parenting agreement then becomes a binding court order or "decree," and the parents or other parties to the agreement must adhere to it or face legal consequences.

 Custody issues can be challenging especially during a difficult parental separation.
 However, as you can see there are ways to informally resolve these issues which may end up saving you time and money.
 A mediator can help the process, but the key is to have a strong and skilled negotiator in your corner.
-There are family law attorneys experienced in custody negotiations who can provide you with a free initial review of your case.
+Child custody attorneys are experienced in custody negotiations and can help safeguard your interests without jeopardizing parent-to-parent negotiations.